Emanuel to name interim COPA administrator to hold down the fort

 The law firm of McGuire Woods LLP was hired to perform an audit to determine whether IPRA’s investigations of past police shootings were conducted properly.

 At the time, Fairley said she wasn’t interested in revisting all 400 shooting investigations conducted by IPRA.
-But she argued that “20-to-40” of them warranted a closer look, given the fact that all but two those 400 cases had been ruled justified.
+But she argued that “20 to 40” of them warranted a closer look, given the fact that all but two of those 400 cases had been ruled justified.

 The review of past shooting investigations was supposed to take about six months.
 That was nearly a year ago.

 Fairley did not return repeated phone calls.
-George Terwilliger III, the former deputy attorney general hired to lead the audit team, could not be reached for comment on the investigation.
+An aide to George Terwilliger III, the former deputy attorney general hired to lead the audit team, referred questions to COPA.

 On the day he was hired, Terwilliger vowed to examine IPRA’s investigative process “from one end to the other, and assessing where it was strong, where it was weak and where it may need improvement.”